Re-defining Performance Under-Pressure

-When we look at last quarter’s Pitstop Analytics ™ bench-marking data, 3 out of 4 executives (77%) say they have the Right People on their teams.
+When we look at last quarter's Pitstop Analytics ™ bench-marking data, 3 out of 4 leaders (77%) say they have the Right People on their teams.
 However, 1 in 3 (31%) say there are people who are not in the Right Roles and almost 1 in 5 (18%) question whether their people are doing the Right Work.

-So, imagine this—an organization of 1000 executives—perhaps there are as many a 310 of in the wrong roles!
+So, imagine this—an organization of 1000 leaders—perhaps there are as many a 310 of in the wrong roles!
 What a drain on performance and talent for the organization, as well as on motivation and engagement for the many individuals involved!

 What is exciting is that the solution is often not a major overall of structure.
 Rather than rewriting job descriptions or redrawing the organizational chart the solution involves practical steps in respect of Role Clarity.
 To illustrate the point here are some of the variables involved:

 Getting clarity around roles is a clear first step – with 1 in 2 (55%) saying there isn't total clarity regarding roles and responsibilities on their teams.
 Approximately one in 5 (17%) say that the roles on paper do not match the daily reality of their jobs.
 Imagine what you would do if the data revealed a similar situation within your organization or team.